bluemoonfoundry/vangard-daz-vab/README.md

     python vab.py stats
     ```
 *   **`server`**: Run the API server for the upcoming web user interface.

+### TODO:
+- Add support for third party content or content that has been manually installed.

     ```cmd
     python vab.py server
     ```